James Black (bishop)

-The Right Reverend James Black (born 25 June 1894, Glasgow – died 29 March 1968, Kilmacolm) was the first Roman Catholic Bishop of Paisley in Scotland.
+James Black (25 June 1894 – 29 March 1968) was the first Roman Catholic Bishop of Paisley in Scotland.

 Early life

 Black spent the first years of his life in the Calton district of Glasgow before his family moved to Tollcross where he received his primary education at St Joseph's school.
 His secondary education was at St Aloysius' College, an establishment administered by the Jesuits at Garnethill in the city centre, where he won the Stewart Bursary in the 1912 University of Glasgow bursary competition and matriculated in the Faculty of Arts in October of that year.
 However, the following year he left university to study for the priesthood at St Peter's College, Bearsden.

 Military service

 In April 1917, along with several of his fellow students, he left the seminary to enlist in the Royal Munster Fusiliers at Tralee in County Kerry, Ireland.
 In February 1918 he was deployed to France and saw action at the Second Battle of the Somme.
 On 31 March 1918, he was severely wounded by machine gun fire and it was feared that he might lose a leg.
 However he recovered sufficiently from his wounds and was discharged from the army on medical grounds in December 1918.